canbeyaznar/OpenGL-Simple-3D-House/readme.txt

 2- Then I created a new GLUT project in CodeBlock IDE and wrote the program.

-HOW TO WORK?
+HOW TO RUN?

 Option 1: 161044038_HW1\home_hw1 in the sent folder if CodeBlocks is installed There is a home_hw1.cbp file in the folder.
 Open this file and download it via CodeBlocks Build the code (build & run button) and run it.

-Option 2: If you want to run as .exe, 161044038_HW1\home_hw1\bin\Debug You can open the home_hw1.exe file located in the folder.

-Option 3: If you are using a different IDE (e.g. visual studio), Only main.cpp You can run it the way you want using the code in the file.
+Option 2: If you are using a different IDE (e.g. visual studio), Only main.cpp You can run it the way you want using the code in the file.

 DEMO VIDEO: https://youtu.be/8_p1x22XPFY

-*** In the sent file, the running version of the program is available as a video.